FORWRDFORWRDHQ

 The Manufacturing Proximity Arms Race

-Ignatowich discovered what savvy industry insiders already know: managing paddle production from Florida with "a thousand paddles sitting in his apartment and prototypes filling an entire room" is a losing strategy.
+Ignatowich discovered what savvy industry insiders already know: managing paddle production from FLORIDA with "a thousand paddles sitting in his apartment and prototypes filling an entire room" is a losing strategy.
 The lag time between design iteration and physical samples creates a months-long disadvantage in a market where new paddle releases drive quarterly revenues.

 According to industry sources, living in China cuts the feedback loop from weeks to days.
 When Ignatowich can reportedly walk into a factory, examine a prototype, suggest modifications, and see the results within 48 hours, he's operating at a speed his Florida-based competitors simply cannot match.